US antitrust litigation

 Our experience includes:

-- Co-ordinating Volvo/Renault Trucks’ multijurisdictional defence of litigation arising from its participation in the trucks cartel - the most extensive and largest-scale competition damages litigation ever seen in Europe, with thousands of claims being pursued across a wide number of European jurisdictions.
+- Coordinating Volvo/Renault Trucks’ multijurisdictional defense of litigation arising from its participation in the trucks cartel – the most extensive and largest-scale competition damages litigation ever seen in Europe, with thousands of claims being pursued across a wide number of European jurisdictions.

 - Defending Holcim in a claim brought against it by Cartel Damage Claims before Dusseldorf’s Higher Regional Court in relation to Germany's cement investigation, the first German class action-type damages claim.

 - Acting for ABB in relation to litigation arising out of cartels concerning gas insulated switchgear, power transformers and power cables in numerous jurisdictions, including Germany, Ireland, The Netherlands and Israel.